 conditions.
 Regulations defining specific helmet and light design for

-individual types of vehicles will be defined in regulations to follow as
+individual types of vehicles will be defined in regulations to follow in

 being developed in consultation with key stakeholder associations.